vpereira/acts_as_bayes/README.md

      Foo.create!(:title=>"wow, that is sexy, right?)
      Foo.last.words => [:wow=>1, :sex=>1, :right=>1]

-There is a class named BayesCategory. it should be populated.
-You should do it
+There is a class named BayesCategory.
+It will be populated automatically.
+Maybe it would be better to populate it before with train data

 ## TODO

 * write more tests